Peo Charles Koller: Life

-Koller was born in Nagykanizsa, Hungary on 3 April 1901.
+Koller was born in Nagykanizsa, Hungary on 4 March 1901.
 He studied at the University of Budapest graduating with a BSc in 1928, continuing as a postgraduate, gaining a PhD.

-He left Hungary in the years leading up to World War II and relocated to Scotland around 1936.
+He left Hungary in the years leading up to World War II and relocated to Scotland in the early 1930s.
+In 1933 Koller obtained a DSc from the University of Edinburgh with a thesis on the dynamics of chromosome movement.
 In 1937 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Francis Albert Eley Crew, Alan William Greenwood, Sir Alick Buchanan-Smith, Baron Balerno, and James Nichol Pickard.
 He won the Society's Neill Prize for the period 1939 to 1941 and the David Anderson-Berry Prize for 1947.

 In 1938 he began lecturing in animal genetics at the University of Edinburgh.
-In 1944 he moved to the Royal Cancer Hospital in London as Research Cytologist. in 1946 he moved again, this time to the Chester Beatty Research Institute, first as Cytologist then as Professor of Cytogenetics.
+In 1944 he moved to the Royal Cancer Hospital in London as Research Cytologist.
+In 1946 he moved again, this time to the Chester Beatty Research Institute, first as Cytologist then as Professor of Cytogenetics.

 He died on 29 June 1979.